onlyutkarsh/patch-files-action/README.md

 A simple action to patch JSON files.

 > Only JSON files are supported at the moment.
-Plan is to support other extensions in the later versions.
+Support for other file types is planned in the later versions.

 # Inputs